Chymyst/chymyst-core/doc/joinrun.md

 These features are considered for implementation in the next versions:

-1. Perform static analysis of reactions, and warn the user about certain livelock and deadlock situations.
+Version 0.1: Perform static analysis of reactions, and warn the user about certain situations with unavoidable livelock, deadlock, or indeterminism.

-1. Rework the decisions to start reactions so that the static analysis is used (inputs and outputs of reactions).
+Version 0.2: Rework the decisions to start reactions so that the static analysis is used (inputs and outputs of reactions).
 In particular, do not lock the entire molecule bag - only lock some clusters that have contention on certain molecule inputs.
-1. Implement fairness with respect to molecules (random choice of input molecules for reactions).
+This will allow us to implement fairness with respect to molecules (random choice of input molecules for reactions), and also start many reactions at once, inject many molecules at once, and repeated input molecules in reactions.
-1. Rework the decisions to start reactions so that many reactions can start at once.
-1. Implement injecting several molecules at once (and arbitrarily many at once).
-1. Implement nonlinear patterns for input molecules.

 These features are further away from implementation because they require some research:

-1. Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka streams.
+Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka streams.

-1. Investigate an implicit distributed execution of thread pools.
+Version 0.5: Investigate an implicit distributed execution of thread pools.